Senior services

 WOW Waterloo

 WOW is a Seniors’ Centre Without Walls telephone program that brings social, recreational and educational programs to seniors.
-Enjoy guests speakers, learn new skills and engage in friendly conversations with other seniors in your community.
+Enjoy guest speakers, learn new skills and have friendly conversations with other seniors in your community.

 In order to join the WOW program you will need: